February is all about hearts.

 If you’re overweight or obese or have a family history of diabetes, getting a baseline screening for diabetes every three years is essential.
 Why?
 Diabetes and heart disease often go together.
 Adults with diabetes are twice as likely to have a heart attack or stroke than those without it.

 Celebrate Heart Month with a Physical

 What’s the best gift you can give your valentine or yourself?
 A healthy heart.
 And it all starts with a baseline physical.

 Add one more item to your New Year’s Resolutions and book an annual appointment.
 Let’s get healthy together.
-Visit our Nashville-area clinics for all urgent care, primary care and COVID-19 testing needs available in three convenient locations and one simple online scheduling available.
+Visit our Nashville-area clinics for all urgent care, primary care and COVID-19 testing needs available in two convenient locations and one simple online scheduling available.
 The Complete Health Partners (CHP) West Nashville urgent care clinic location, located in the Nashville West shopping center next to Costco and Target, is open 7 days a week from 9am-7pm.
-The CHP Downtown Nashville urgent care clinic location, located on the corner of 3rd and Church St, is open from 8am-6pm every day.
-Primary care appointments are also offered both Downtown and in West Nashville.
-The newest clinic located in Hendersonville, TN Hendersonville urgent care clinic is open from 9am to 7pm 7 days a week for COVID-19 testing and urgent care.
+The newest clinic located in Hendersonville, TN Hendersonville urgent care clinic is open from 9am to 7pm 7 days a week for COVID-19 testing, primary care and urgent care.
 All CHP clinics are locally owned and operated by emergency room physicians, prepared to help with comprehensive healthcare needs.
 We are proud to serve Tennesseans from Dickson to Downtown and from Ashland City to Hendersonville!